Battelle/movfuscator/README.md

   indefinitely.
 A jmp _is_ currently used to dispatch external functions - if this is a problem, avoid using external functions, or compile libraries with the M/o/Vfuscator as well.

+* A common observation on the M/o/Vfuscator output is that it uses all available forms and addressing modes for the mov instruction.
+Although the point was never anything different, the RISC post-processor (risc.py) illustrates transforming the program into RISC-like data transfers, reducing the program to 4 byte memory accesses, only indexed addressing modes, and only two registers.
+With this, all mov instructions become either "mov esi/edi, [BASE+esi/edi]" or "mov [BASE+esi/edi], esi/edi", where BASE is some constant address.
+This should demonstrate the applicability of the approach on non-x86 architectures, and deter complaints about the diversity of the x86 mov instruction.

+## History

+* The original M/o/Vfuscator (M/o/Vfuscator 1.0) compiles programs from the
+  esoteric language BrainF@$!, and is best used in conjunction with the BFBASIC compiler by Jeffry Johnston.

+* M/o/Vfuscator2 is a complete single-instruction C compiler.

 ## F.A.Q.